resource-reasoning/resourcereasoning.com/README.md

 Editing the website
 -------------------
-The preferred method of contributing to the site is by pull request, or directly if you have commit rights.

 Site maintainers may edit directly on GitHub by clicking on the page to edit and using the edit button. ([GitHub documentation on how to do this](https://help.github.com/articles/editing-files-in-your-repository/))

-Site maintainers will also accept Issue reports submitted to the main repository.
+Site maintainers may also accept relevant Issue reports and Pull Requests submitted to the main repository.

 Website Structure
 -----------------